-If you can’t feel the poses or the practice, how can you impart wisdom or knowledge about them with the people who are spending precious time and money to learn from you?
+If you can’t feel the poses or the practice, how can you impart knowledge about them with people who are spending time and money to learn from you?

-personally get so excited about learning new stuff that sometimes I make myself busy for the sake of being busy, but without fail, as soon as I get back to my mat or meditation cushion…
+I get so excited about learning new stuff that sometimes I make myself busy for the sake of being busy, but as soon as I get back to my mat or meditation cushion…